lanl-aea/waves/docs/templates.rst

 Template comparisons
 ********************

 There are currently two template projects available: ``modsim_template`` and ``modsim_template_2``.
-The former is most similar to the tutorials and will be the easiest starting point for novice SCons and WAVES users.
+The first ``modsim_template`` is most similar to the tutorials and will be the easiest starting point for novice SCons and WAVES users.
 It allows for a great deal of flexibility in both source and build tree structure.
-The latter has advantages for advanced SCons and WAVES users but places restrictions on the source and build tree structures and may be difficult for novice command line users to navigate.
+The second ``modsim_template_2`` has advantages for advanced SCons and WAVES users but places restrictions on the source and build tree structures and may be difficult for novice command line users to navigate.

 ``modsim_template_2`` uses the `SCons SConscript`_ ``duplicate=True`` default behavior :cite:`SCons,scons-user` to
 reduce the number of explicit file copy operations with :meth:`waves.scons_extensions.copy_substfile` and the Abaqus input file scanner, :meth:`waves.scons_extensions.abaqus_input_scanner`, to reduce the size of Abaqus solver source file lists.
-Both features help reduce SConstruct and SConscript verbosity and aid in automated source list construction.
+This template also uses the :meth:`waves.scons_extensions.parameter_study_sconscript`` call to further reduce task duplication.
+These features help reduce SConstruct and SConscript verbosity and aid in automated source list construction.

-However, these features restrict source and/or build tree structure.
-Both features require that the SConscript files must be co-located with the source files they describe, so the part and simulation SConscript files (``rectangle`` and ``rectangle_compression``) are found in the ``modsim_package`` directory in ``modsim_template_2``.
-To preserve the build tree structure with nested SConscript calls, all SConscript files must be found in the same parent directory, so the calling workflow SConscript files (``nominal`` and ``mesh_convergence``) must also be located in the ``modsim_package`` directory.
+However, these advanced features restrict source and/or build tree structure.
+The ``duplicate=True`` and :meth:`waves.scons_extensions.abaqus_input_scanner` features require that the SConscript files must be co-located with the source files they describe.
+Therefore, the part and simulation SConscript files (``rectangle`` and ``rectangle_compression``) are found in the ``modsim_package`` directory in ``modsim_template_2``.

+The :meth:`scons_extensions.parameter_study_sconscript` feature allows projects to unpack parameter studies during an SConscript call.
+This removes the need for separate ``nominal`` and ``mesh_convergence`` simulation workflow files, which are replaced by a single ``rectangle_compression`` workflow file.
+Combining these simulation workflows reduces new simulation definitions to an entry in SConstruct, but does require that workflow specific post-processing tasks be moved to dedicated SConscript files: ``rectangle_compression-nominal-regression`` and ``rectangle_compression-mesh_convergence-post_processing``.

+To preserve the build tree structure with nested SConscript calls, all SConscript files must be found in the same parent directory, so the downstream workflow SConscript files (``rectangle_compression-nominal-regression`` and ``rectangle_compression-mesh_convergence-post_processing``) must also be located in the ``modsim_package`` directory.
 This template requires a totally flat ``modsim_package`` structure, which may be cumbersome for large projects, particularly if users tend to rely on graphical file browsers.

 ********************
 Fetch Template Files